hsivonen/encoding_rs/README.md

 it's beneficial to enable the `std` feature (see above) in addition to the `simd-accel` feature to enable run-time detection of AVX2+BMI1.

-As of 2026, only x86_64 and aarch64 are tested on real hardware (primarily Zen 3 and M3 Pro, but there are still Haswell-informed choices from original development that have not been revisited).
+As of 2026, the crate is developed on Zen 3 and M3 Pro.
+The configurations that get the most attention are aarch64 build target running on M3 Pro, x86_64 build target with run-time AVX2+BMI1 detection enabled running on Zen 3, and `-C target_cpu=x86-64-v3` running on Zen 3.

+Occasional performance checks are made on Skylake.
+Performance may regress on x86-64-v1 and x86-64-v2.

+i686 gets the code shape for x86_64 (without multiversioning for AVX2+BMI1) with minimal checks that it compiles and runs, but the testing is on x86_64 hardware.

 For thumbv7neon, an effort is made to retain code shape that was previously validated for performance on Exynos 5 Octa, but performance regressions are no longer actually tested for on real ARMv7 hardware.

-i686 gets the code shape for x86_64 with minimal checks that it compiles and runs, but the testing is on x86_64 hardware.

 If you use nightly Rust, you use targets whose first component is one of the above, and you are prepared _to have to revise your configuration when updating